parhamgh2020/screenshotter/README.md

-# Simple bash script to take screen shot from you ubuntu environment
+# Simple bash script to take screen shot from your ubuntu desktop

 ### Depency packeges
 Install them by following commands: